 SILENCE is “like finding the Advil bottle in the medicine cabinet” says NYTBR

-You can learn more about and order a copy of Jane’s exquisite book here, and visit her site to see where she’ll be reading soon near you.
+Visit Jane’s site to see where she’ll be reading soon near you.